Student guide

 - proof of health insurance

-- proof of financial means to support your studies (in addition to possible scholarsip letter: bank account statement from home bank etc)
+- proof of possessing the financial means to support your studies (in addition to a possible scholarship letter: a bank account statement from your home bank etc)

 - a few passport-sized photographs

 Aalto university does not offer students any personal IT equipment.
-There are good computer facilities available to students 24/7 on campus.
-Printing is also possible on campus without additional fee (up to a certain quota).
+There are good computer facilities on campus with computers available to students 24/7.
+Printing is also possible on campus without an additional fee (up to a certain quota).
 If you want to have the opportunity to work in your apartment as well, we recommend bringing the following:

-Plugs: Finland uses power outlets and plugs of types C & F. Bring an applicable adapter with you if needed.
+- Plugs: Finland uses power outlets and plugs of types C and F. Bring an adapter with you if needed.
 See more here.

-Ethernet cable: you might want to carry your own ethernet network cable to fluently access wired connection in HOAS/MOAS and AYY apartments (see more on HOAS/MOAS and AYY webpages).
+- Ethernet cable: you might want to carry your own ethernet network cable to easily access wired connection in HOAS/MOAS and AYY apartments (see more on the HOAS/MOAS and AYY webpages).

-At the beginning of the semester in September the weather is modest but temperatures may temporarily get close to 0 already during October.
+At the beginning of the term in September the weather is moderate, but temperatures may occasionally drop close to 0 already during October.
 All though you can easily buy clothing with reasonable prizes in Finland, you might want to bring some warm clothes with you to save the trouble of shopping.
-The key is layers (T-shirts with long sleeves, "long-johns", wool sweaters and socks etc) and water repellent or resistant shoes!
+The key is layers (T-shirts with long sleeves, long-johns, underpants, wool sweaters and socks etc) and water repellent or resistant shoes!
 See more under Living in Finland.

-Aalto University doesn't distribute any study materials such as course books or stationery to students.
-All course materials are accessible in the university library and other study facilities or materials are available online.
-However, if you have some specific materials that you wish to have access to, bring them with you.
-Your programme will also inform you separately if there is something spesific that is needed during your studies.
+Aalto University doesn't distribute any study materials, such as course books or stationery, to students.
+All course materials are accessible in the university library and other study facilities, or else the materials are available online.
+However, if you have some additional specific materials that you wish to have access to, bring them with you.
+Your programme will also inform you separately if there is something specific that is needed during your studies.

 Plan your arrival and first day in Finland

-Ensure you have a place to stay before arriving in Finland, as the university does not have any emergency housing, guest rooms or 24-hour reception.
+- Ensure you have a place to stay In Finland before your arrival, as the university does not have any emergency housing, guest rooms or 24-hour reception.
 If needed, book a hostel/hotel for the first nights.
-More information about options can be found under housing.
+More information about options can be found under Housing for Students.

-Find out how, where and when to get the keys to your accommodation.
-In some cases your student tutor can help, in some cases you might need to pick up the keys yourself.
-Note, that housing offices are open on weekdays only and close at around 4.00 pm.
+- Find out how, where and when to get the keys to your student accommodation.
+In some cases, your student tutor can help, in other cases you might need to pick up the keys yourself.
+Note, that housing offices are open on weekdays only and close at around 16.00.

-- HOAS’ main office is located in the centre of Helsinki (street address Pohjoinen Rautatienkatu 29), a walking distance from the central railway station and Kamppi metro station and main bus terminal.
+- The HOAS main office is located in the centre of Helsinki (street address Pohjoinen Rautatienkatu 29), within a walking distance of the central railway station, the Kamppi metro station and the main bus terminal.

-- AYY main office (including housing office) is located at the campus in Otaniemi, Espoo (street address: Otakaari 11).
+- The AYY main office (including the housing office) is located on campus in Otaniemi, Espoo (street address: Otakaari 11).

-- In Mikkeli, MOAS office is located at Maaherrankatu 44.
+- In Mikkeli, the MOAS office is located at Maaherrankatu 44.

 - Purchase a prepaid card for your phone if needed.
-You can eg. visit R-kiosk at the arrivals terminal at the airport.
+You can do this by eg. visiting an R-kiosk at the arrivals terminal at the airport.

-- Continue from the airport.
-Helsinki-Vantaa Airport is located in Vantaa.
-It is easy and safe to use trains, buses or taxi to arrive from the airport to Helsinki city centre.
+- Continuing from the airport: Helsinki-Vantaa Airport is located in Vantaa.
+It is easy and safe to use trains, buses or taxi to go from the airport to Helsinki city centre.